the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 if (yearsAsDeveloper > 0) {
   console.log(`${fullName} is a developer.`);
 } else {
-  console.log(`${fullName} may be still a student.`);
+  console.log(`${fullName} may still be a student.`);
 }
 ~~~~~~~

 However, the last code snippet shows expressions too.
 In contrast to statements, **expressions** are used *to produce* a value.
-Hence you hear people say 1 + 2 *"results in"* or *"evaluates to"* 3.
+Hence you hear people say 1 + 2 *"results in"* (when speaking human) or *"evaluates to"* 3 (when speaking code).
 These are all words that describe the same term.
 So essentially expressions are values assigned to variables, variables that are derived from other values/variables (e.g. booleans derived from relational operators), conditions used for if-else statements, and everything else where a value appears.

 ![](images/statement-vs-expression.png)

 In conclusion, as mentioned partly before, the right-hand side of an value to variable assignment is called an expression.
-If the value happens to be just a plain data type such as `Robin` or `7`, it's also called **literal**, because the values that get produced are litteraly written down.
+If the value happens to be just a plain data type such as `'Robin'` or `7`, it's also called **literal**, because the values that get produced are litteraly written down.
+So you will hear about the term literal from time to time as well.

 ### Exercises:

 * Go through the code from the previous sections and mentaly assign each part in a line of code either statement, expression or both.
+In addition, check which variable initializations are literals.
 * Read more about [the hierarchy of statements (e.g. control structures and declarations)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements).

 ## Logical Operators

-Beyond relational and equality operators which compute to booleans, there are also logical operators.
-Do you recall the flaw that we had with "Robin being a developer and a lawyer" ?
+Beyond relational and equality operators which compute to booleans, there are also logical operators that we have mentioned before.
+Do you recall the flaw that we had with "Robin being a developer and a lawyer" from earlier?

 {title="index.js",lang="javascript"}
 ~~~~~~~